 Additionally, most flea markets are very inexpensive to set up at.
 Most flea markets cost $10 to $20 to set up for a day.
 This makes it an effective and low cost marketing strategy to build your MLM Business.

-What should you bring?
-Here are some things you should bring when you go to the flea market to promote your MLM or Direct Sales Business: products samples, name tags, candles, pens, paper, prizes, a sheet for the table, chairs, product displays, your appointment book, and lots of business cards.
+What should you bring with you to set up?
+Here are some things you should bring when you go to the flea market to promote your MLM or direct sales business: products samples, name tags, candles, candy, pens, paper, prizes, a sheet or table cloth for the table, sign, bottled water, chairs, product displays, breath mints, your appointment book, and lots of business cards.

 Tips for Success